BOSNIA AND HERZEGOVINA

-GSSW is the academic home of ISL Bosnia and Herzegovina (BiH) (formerly known as Project Bosnia), the oldest international service-learning program at the University of Denver.
-ISL-BiH enables students from across the DU campus to learn about the Balkans region through combined academic study and service-based internships in Sarajevo.
+GSSW is the home of Global Practice Bosnia (formerly known as ISL Bosnia and Herzegovina (BiH) and Project Bosnia), the oldest international service-learning internship at the University of Denver.
+Global Practice Bosnia enables graduate students from across the DU campus to learn about the Balkans region through combined academic study and service-based internships in Sarajevo.

-As an ISL-BiH participant, you'll take on-campus courses before traveling to Bosnia to complete an eight-week internship at one of many local and international non-governmental organizations.
+As a Global Practice Bosnia participant, you'll take on-campus courses before traveling to Bosnia to complete an eight-week internship at one of many local and international non-governmental organizations.
 You'll also immerse yourself in Bosnian culture and learn first-hand about reconciliation, peace and the healing of people still scarred by the Bosnian War and genocide (1992-1995).

-GSSW students who participate in ISL-BiH can apply the on-campus course credit they earn to their MSW degree and their Bosnian internships toward their required concentration year field internships.
+GSSW students who participate in Global Practice Bosnia can apply the course credit they earn to their MSW degree and their Bosnian internship toward their required concentration year field internships.

 GSSW EXPERIENTIAL COURSE IN BOSNIA